M374LX/alexvsbus/docs/Building-Desktop.md

 ``make SDL=1 SDL_INCLUDE_PATH=/usr/local/include/SDL2``

-As said in "Building from Linux for Linux", SDL with the development files need to be installed on the system.
+As said in "Building from Linux for Linux", SDL with the development files needs to be installed on the system.